Secretary of State for Northern Ireland: Since devolution (From 1999)

-Power was again devolved to the Northern Ireland Assembly on 8 May 2007.
-The secretary of state retained responsibility for policing and justice until most of those powers were devolved on 12 April 2010.
-Robert Hazell has suggested merging the offices of Secretary of State for Northern Ireland, for Scotland and for Wales into one secretary of state for the Union, in a department into which Rodney Brazier has suggested adding a minister of state for England with responsibility for English local government.
+In 2020 Professor Robert Hazell, of University College London, has suggested replacing the office.
+He proposed merging the offices of Secretary of State for Northern Ireland, for Scotland and for Wales into one secretary of state for the Union, in a department into which Rodney Brazier has suggested adding a minister of state for England with responsibility for English local government.